 The word tiramisu, in Italian tiramisù, comes from the Veneto dialect tiramesù and means “bring me up” or “cheer me up”.
 Hence, there is another more recent version that claims the original tiramisu was invented in the 1950s in a restaurant called Toulà, in Treviso.
 This restaurant was located near brothels, where this dessert was very successful among customers due to its aphrodisiac connotations.

-At that time, the authentic tiramisu had only five simple ingredients: eggs, sugar, Savoiardi lady fingers, black coffee and cocoa powder.
+At that time, the authentic italian tiramisu recipe was made only with five simple ingredients: eggs, sugar, Savoiardi lady fingers, black coffee and cocoa powder.
 The mascarpone was added later to the recipe.

-The origin of this dessert is uncertain, but what is certain is that this easy tiramisu recipe is from Andrea, an Italian who has been living in Spain for a long time and has been very kind to share his recipe for tiramisu with us.
+The origin of tiramisu is uncertain, but what is certain is that this classic tiramisu recipe is from Andrea, an Italian who has been living in Spain for a long time and has been very kind to share his easy tiramisu recipe with us.

 1. Prepare two cups of long black coffee.
 Set aside and allow it to cool to room temperature.

 2. Separate 4 egg yolks from 4 egg whites in two different bowls.
-It is preferable that the eggs are at room temperature, and they are fresh large size.
+It is preferable that the eggs are at room temperature.
 If you want to give more consistency to the tiramisu and less creaminess you can use less egg whites.
-It’s up to your taste.

-4. Beat the egg yolks with a hand held mixer and add 50 grams of icing sugar.
-Keep beating until the mixture gets foamy, pale yellow and the sugar has dissolved.
+3. Beat the egg yolks with an electric hand mixer and add 6 tablespoons of icing sugar.
+Keep beating until pale yellow and the sugar has dissolved.

-5. Wash the wire beaters thoroughly.
-When making the meringue it’s very important that the wire beaters are clean and dry.
-Beat the egg whites until stiff peaks form; you´ll know they are stiff when you turn the bowl upside down and meringue doesn´t fall.
-Then, add in 50 grams of icing sugar little by little to the meringue and keep whisking until it has dissolved.
+4. Clean the beaters.
+Beat the egg whites until stiff peaks form; you´ll know they are stiff when you turn the bowl upside down and meringue doesn´t fall out.
+Then, add in 6 tablespoons of icing sugar little by little to the meringue and keep whisking until it has dissolved.

 In one bowl you have the beaten egg yolks and in another bowl you have the meringue.

-7. In batches, add the meringue into the mascarpone mixture with a spatula.
+6. In batches, fold the meringue into the mascarpone cream mixture with a spatula.
 Mix both mixtures with slow folding movements, a bottom-to-top and top-to-bottom motion, until combined.
 Then, pour in a tablespoon of rum and keep making folding movements from bottom to top until integrated.

 Lady Fingers Base

-8. Now dip the ladyfingers in the cold coffee for about 4/5 seconds.
+7. Now dip the lady fingers in the cold coffee for about 4/5 seconds each.
 If your Savoiardi biscuits are not sweetened, I recommend you adding a spoonful of sugar beforehand in the coffee.
 Once the biscuits are soaked in coffee, place them in a 8×12 pan or Pyrex dish.
 It´s ok if you cut some biscuits to fill the gaps of the base.

-10. Store the tiramisu in the fridge covered with cling film, so that it doesn’t absorb odors, and leave it overnight.
+9. Store the tiramisu in the fridge covered with cling film and leave it overnight.